 Grades of Saffron

-There are 12 national standards regarding our saffron, in addition to the third party International Standards Organization (ISO) 3632 Standards pertaining to Saffron; which classifies Saffron into four primary classifications of Quality.
+There are 12 national standards for saffron.
+This is in addition to the third party International Standards Organization (ISO) 3632 Standards, pertaining to saffron; which classifies saffron into 4 primary classifications of quality.

-There is also a current effort towards the establishment of an International WHO CODEX standard for saffron, due to ongoing issues with quality saffron authenticity and it’s true origins.
+Currently, there are also efforts to establish an International WHO CODEX standard for saffron, due to ongoing issues with quality saffron authenticity and its true origins.

 International Standards Organization: ISO 3632 Saffron

 |Picrocrocin OD (257nm) (min.)||>70||55||40||30|